-Rantoul’s work is extensively collected and is included in numerous prestigious collections such as the Boston Museum of Fine Arts, the Houston Museum of Fine Arts, the DeCordova Museum and Sculpture Park in Lincoln, MA, the Kunsthaus in Zurich, the Biblioteque’ Nationale in Paris, the High Museum in Atlanta, the Fogg Museum in Cambridge, The Princeton University Museum, The RI School of Design Museum of Art, The Center for Creative Photography in Tucson, The Boston Atheneum, among others.
-His work is also in the corporate collections of JP Morgan Guaranty Trust and Fidelity Investments, as well as numerous private collections.
-He is the recipient of many awards, grants and residencies including a Marion and Jasper Whiting Foundation grant, Lightwork and Hambidge Center for the Arts residencies, Visiting Artist at ICP’s Lake Como Workshop in Italy, among others.
-This past July he was a resident at the Baer Art Center in Hofsos, Iceland.
+Rantoul’s work is extensively collected and is included in numerous prestigious collections such as the Boston Museum of Fine Arts, the Houston Museum of Fine Arts, the DeCordova Museum and Sculpture Park in Lincoln, MA, the Kunsthaus in Zurich, the Biblioteque’ Nationale in Paris, the High Museum in Atlanta, the Fogg Museum in Cambridge, The Princeton University Museum, The RI School of Design Museum of Art, The Center for Creative Photography in Tucson, The Boston Atheneum, etc. His work is also in the corporate collections of JP Morgan Guaranty Trust, Fidelity Investments, as well as numerous private collections.
+He is the recipient of many awards, grants and residencies including a Marion and Jasper Whiting Foundation grant, Light Work, Hambidge Center for the Arts, the Baer Art Center in Iceland and Visiting Artist at ICP’s Lake Como Workshop in Italy, among others.

-Mr. Rantoul is continuing with an active teaching schedule which included a workshop in June 2012 for the Photographic Resource Center in Boston, a workshop on the "Expressive Landscape" for The Penland School of Crafts in 2012 in North Carolina and he taught a several day class for the New Hampshire Society of Photographic Artists at their annual retreat in September 2012 on Star Island off the coast off Portsmouth, NH.
-In spring 2013 Rantoul taught an architectural photography master class at the Penland School of Crafts.He co-taught the class with three prominent architectural photographers: Steve Rosenthal, Nick Wheeler and Peter Vanderwaker.
-He is returning to Penland next summer to teach a Word/Image class with the author Christopher Benfey (https://www.mtholyoke.edu/acad/facultyprofiles/christopher_benfey).
+Mr. Rantoul is continuing with an active teaching and lecturing schedule which includes a workshop in 2012 for the Photographic Resource Center in Boston, a class on the “Creative Process” for The Penland School of Crafts in the summer 2012 in North Carolina and a several day class for the New Hampshire Society of Photographic Artists at their annual retreat in the fall of 2012 on Star Island off the coast off Portsmouth, NH.
+In 2013 he continued these activities with a lecture on his work for the Photographic Resource Center in Boston, another for the Boston Architectural College, teaching again at Penland as a co-teacher with three prominent architectural photographers in a Master Class in Architectural Photography and two workshops for Digital Silver Imaging in Belmont, MA on Portfolio Preparation.

-Finally, Mr. Rantoul served as a board member of the Photographic Resource Center for six years and is on the Board of Corporators of the Griffin Museum of Photography in Winchester, MA serving on the Focus Award Committee, among others.
+Finally, Mr. Rantoul served as an active board member of the Photographic Resource Center for six years and is on the Board of Corporators of the Griffin Museum of Photography in Winchester, MA serving on the Focus Award Committee and Exhibition Committee, among others.
 He also reviews portfolios each year for the New England Portfolio Reviews (NEPR) held in Boston each May.